tonebase/tonebase-interviews-fs-fe/README.md

 ### 1. What made you interested in/choose React as a framework?
 Was it a choice you made?
 Regardless, what is the one thing you enjoy most about it compared to other frameworks you've used and what is one thing you dislike about it?

+Out of curiosity I started to dip my toes in React just to check it out.
+After seeing how mainstream the library was I decided to make it a priority to dive deep in React.

+Pros: I like the robustness and community support.
+There’s tons of react packages and resources available.
+It’s definitely not going away anytime soon.
+There’s lots of developer-friendly features such as the React DevTools.
+The react team does well in easing the migration to a new major version in providing useful deprecation warnings.
+Another thing to mention is one-way data binding, as it simplifies “who” owns the data; this is good for reducing complexity.

+Cons: High pace of development.
+One-way data binding, as you have to pass props down to any components that need them.
+It can get pretty repetitive especially if your component hierarchy is quite large.

 ### 2. Why do the component names in JSX start with capital letters?

+React treats components that start with a lowercase letter as html.
+For example, if you use `<counter />` without any capitilization, it will throw an error because react will treat it as a native html element and the "counter" html element does not exist.

 ### 3. What are the main types of components you can render in React?
 When do you choose one over the other?

+There’s presentational components aka dumb components and there’s smart components aka containers.

+Smart containers are stateful components, they compute the output and contain the logic.
+These components usually make use of state.

+A dumb component does not have any logic.
+It simply renders the component hierarchy and adds style.

+You could also have a variation of the above so that it suites your project.
+For example, it’s not uncommon to have “screen/page” components or “router” components that handle routing.

 ### 4. How much experience do you have with testing frameworks?
 While our testing is light at the moment (read: nonexistent) this is something we'd like to move to in the future so this is a 'nice-to-know' for us!
+I am a big fan of writing tests.
+It never hurts to write too many tests, the only downside to that might be taking the time to write them but from experience I will say that in the long run it will save you time in having to go down rabbit holes just to find the origin of a bug.
+For unit testing, my favorite testing frameworks are Mocha and Jest.
+For react-specific projects I also use Enzyme to make it easier to test components.
+As for E2E testing, I’ve used Puppeteer and Jest.

 ---